On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: RQ1:

 { }\textit{Motivation.} In this question, we empirically compare the performance of the LL setup with RFS approaches previously used by our industrial partner and with an NN-based RFS approach.
 We thus address the two following subquestions: \begin{itemize} \item RQ1.1: \RQoneone \item RQ1.2: \RQonetwo \end{itemize}

-{ }\textit{Approach.} For the LL setup, we used the hyperparameter values in Table~\ref{hyper_val}, obtained through a tuning process where each combination of hyperparameters was run 4 times.
-Table~\ref{CL_hyper_res}, row ``LL'', shows the best average F1-score of the LL retraining setup on the validation set, which we will compare with the RFS setup baselines (Weekly XGB, Heuri XGB and Real Pred, RFS MLP).
-The RFS MLP baseline uses the same MLP model and scheduling approach as the LL setup, as mentioned in Table~\ref{tab:trainingsetup} (RFS MLP).
-To assess the significance of the performance differences, we use, for each project, a Kruskal-Wallis statistical test to compare the F1-score and G-mean of the different runs of the LL setup with the other setups.
+{ }\textit{Approach.} For each dataset, we used the MLP architecture and LL setup hyper-parameters with the best median F1-score performance out of 5 runs on the validation sets.
+For those best setups, Table~\ref{CL_hyper_res}, row ``LL'', shows the average prediction results out of 5 runs on the test sets, which we will compare with the RFS setup baselines.
+The tuned LL setup hyper-parameters are reported in Table~\ref{hyper_val}.
+In RQ1.1, we use the Weekly XGB and Heuri XGB baselines for brown build prediction, and Real Pred for risk prediction.
+In RQ1.2, we use the RFS MLP baseline for both use cases.
+The latter baseline uses the same MLP model and scheduling approach as the LL setup, yet using different training and data selection approaches, as mentioned in Table~\ref{tab:trainingsetup} (RFS MLP).
+To assess the significance of the performance differences, we use, for each project, a Kruskal-Wallis statistical test ($\alpha=0.05$) to compare the F1-score and G-mean of the different runs of the LL setup with the other setups.